RodZill4/material-maker/doc/_sources/shader_nodes.rst.txt

 write simple expressions in the **Outputs** tab and keep complex code in the 3 remaining tabs.

-The yellow document button can be used to define a name and add a tooltip to the input.
+The yellow document button can be used to define a name and add a tooltip to the output.

 .. image:: images/node_editor_outputs.png
 	:align: center